Plevin & Gallucci to Waive Fees Throughout 2020 on Covid-19 Workers' Compensation Cases for Healthcare Workers and First Responders

 "Their efforts deserve all of us doing what we can to help them," Gallucci continued.
 "Some may help by donating masks and personal protective equipment ('PPE') or providing food.
 We will do what we know how to do as attorneys: Help affected workers and their families get the medical care and benefits to support them and their family during their period of illness or incapacity.

-"Plevin & Gallucci will waive fees on workers’ compensation claims for healthcare workers and first responders who contract Covid-19 while working for the balance of this year.
-We do not know how to make ventilators, but we know how to successfully handle claims for injured workers," he concluded.
+“Plevin & Gallucci will waive fees on workers’ compensation claims for healthcare workers and first responders who contract Covid-19 while working for the balance of this year.
+We do not know how to make ventilators, but we know how to assist people who are having trouble when their claim for work-related Covid-19 is denied,” he concluded.

 Any first responder or healthcare worker who needs assistance filing a Covid-19 related workers' compensation claim can reach Plevin & Gallucci directly by email at Covid@pglawyer.com or by calling (888) 684-0804.